-All purchasers of Clavister hardware products should subscribe to one of the available cOS Core support agreements.
-These provide access to cOS Core updates and provide a hardware replacement service in the case of a hardware fault.
-Without one of these agreements, hardware warranty is limited to 2 years.
-The warranty terms are described further in Chapter 6, Warranty Service, along with a description of the hardware replacement procedure.
+All purchasers of a new NetWall hardware product must also subscribe to one of the available cOS Core support agreements.
+These provide access to cOS Core updates and provide a hardware replacement service in the event of a hardware fault.
+The terms of warranty are described further in Chapter 6, Warranty Service, along with a description of the hardware replacement procedure.